The Media and Entertainment Law Review: Belarus

 - respect for the rights, freedoms and legitimate interests of others;

-- showing press credentials on demand.
+- to show press credentials on demand;

-Journalists and legal entities entrusted with the functions of an editor of mass media are not obliged to name a source of information and shall not disclose information about a source without its consent.
+Journalists and legal entities entrusted with the functions of an editor of a mass media organ are not obliged to name a source of information and shall not disclose information about a source without its consent.
 However, this information shall be disclosed at the request of a criminal prosecution body or a court in connection with a preliminary investigation or trial.

 v Private action against publication

 Belarus legislation provides for certain types of infringements entailing different consequences.

 Therefore, the Mass Media Law entitles individuals and legal entities (including foreign entities) that have been the subject of unjustified media reports damaging their honour, dignity or business reputation to demand editors to correct this information.

 The Civil Code establishes that civil claims under these infringements imply a publisher's obligation to provide evidence that the disseminated information reflects factual information.
 Otherwise, the publisher is obliged to distribute a correction statement (amendment or clarification).
 The correction statement shall be published in the same place and font as the original article or broadcast at the same time of day and during the same programme as the original programme (or during a similar programme).
 Moreover, the concerned parties have the right to disseminate their answer in the same media or internet resources.